Authority: NC State and UNC-CH Provosts and Executive Vice Chancellors

 7.4.
 The department head/chair writes an independent assessment and makes a recommendation.
 For UNC-CH the assessment will include the vote of the full professors.For NC State the vote of the entire DVF will be included.

 The DVF assessment and the department head’s/chair’s assessment and recommendation are provided to the candidate who may write a response for inclusion in the package submitted to the College of Engineering or School of Medicine.

 At UNC-CH the promotion package should include: teaching portfolio, letters of recommendations, and four representative publications.
-At NC State, the RPT dossiercontains a statement of mutual expectations, brief resume, teaching and mentoring activities, and sections for scholarship, extension, innovation, service, and external letters of recommendation.
+At NC State, the RPT dossier contains a Statement of Faculty Responsibilities, brief resume, teaching and mentoring activities, and sections for scholarship, extension, innovation, service, and external letters of recommendation.